oracle/rwloadsim/doc/OVERVIEW.md

 No employees in department 42
 ```
+We will shortly elaborate more on this example.
 # What is the RWP\*Load Simulator not?

 The RWP\*Load Simulator is not an application programming tool, and it